 |Sweet vernal grass||Anthoxanthum odoratum||No||Yes****|

-* Relates to 'garden escapes' key threatening process.
+*Relates to the invasion by escaped garden plants key threatening process.

-Surveys of freshwater fish species over 2015–17 have found that few sampled sites are free from introduced fish.
-Most of the sites sampled have been within the Murray-Darling Basin, which generally comprises fewer native fish species than coastal and inland drainage divisions.
-In sample plots by DPI Fisheries, only 13% of sites were free of introduced fish and a small number of sites (4%) contained only introduced fish.
-Averaged across all sites, introduced taxa accounted for 36% of the fish species collected at each site, 37% of total fish abundance and 58% of total fish biomass, see figure 15.1 below.
+The latest surveys of freshwater fish species between 2018 and 2020 have found that few sampled sites are free from introduced fish.
+Most of the sites sampled were in the Murray–Darling Basin, which generally has fewer native fish species than coastal and other inland drainage divisions.
+Only 8% of sites were free of introduced fish (down from 13% in the previous reporting cycle) and a small number of sites (3%) contained only introduced fish.
+Averaged across all sites, introduced taxa accounted for 38% of the fish species collected at each site, 39% of total fish abundance and 61% of total fish biomass.

 Figure 15.1: Introduced fish recorded at DPI sampling sites

 Introduced trout in the sample sites includes brown trout and rainbow trout.
 Data sourced from over 800 sampling sites in the Murray–Darling Basin and northern coastal rivers.

 A number of aquarium fish were also present in low numbers including oriental weatherloach, Mozambique tilapia, swordtail, pearl cichlid, platy and White Cloud Mountain minnow.
 There was no evidence of any new alien fish species becoming established in the freshwater aquatic habitats of NSW during the latest reporting period.